SahilGole12/Foodie-Blog/README.md

 **project demo video link** -

 ### Azure technologies used in for project.
--static web apps
+- static web apps
--Health bot
+- Health bot

 ## features and functionalities

--Interactive and responsive UI.
+- Interactive and responsive UI.
--Has many graphical and visual innovative effects.
+- Has many graphical and visual innovative effects.
--Have an aesthetically pleasing visual design and architecture.
+- Have an aesthetically pleasing visual design and architecture.
--Has collection of many web pages including home, about us, contact, health related information etc.
+- Has collection of many web pages including home, about us, contact, health related information etc.
--User can know food & heath related information through this website.
+- User can know food & heath related information through this website.
--Included theme switch button.
+- Included theme switch button.

 **SCREENSHOTS**